-At present, it is assumed by default that the threshold for the breakup of the $^{12}$C nucleus into three $\alpha$ particles is at the photon energy $E_{\gamma}$=3M($\alpha$)-M($^{12}$C)=7.27~MeV.
+Currently, it is assumed by default that the threshold for the decay of the $^{12}$C nucleus into three $\alpha$-particles is at a photon energy of $E_{\gamma}$=3M($\alpha$)-M($^{12}$C)=7.27~MeV.
 The total angular momentum and parity of this level are $J^\pi$=$0^+$.
-However, from experimental data obtained, for example, in the study of the reaction $^{14}$N($d,\alpha$)~$^{12}$C$^*$ [12], it was concluded that transitions from this level to the ground state of the $^{12}$C nucleus are not observed.
-Transitions are observed from the level at the energy $E_{\gamma}$=7.68$\pm$0.03~MeV.
-Hoyle calculated this level from astrophysical observations \cite{13}.
-Physicists designate this level as $J^\pi$=$0^+_2$.
-In \cite{14}, it was concluded that the excited state of the $^{12}$C nucleus at an energy of $E_{x}$ $\sim$ 10~MeV is due to the contribution of the Hoyle state with $J^\pi$=$2^+_2$ and the state with $J^\pi$=$0^+_3$.
-Many different models of the $^{12}$C nucleus have been published in the literature.
+However, based on experimental data obtained, for instance, from the study of the $^{14}$N($d,\alpha$)~$^{12}$C$^*$ reaction \cite{12}, it was concluded that transitions from this level to the ground state of the $^{12}$C nucleus are not observed.
+Instead, transitions are observed from a level with an energy of $E_{\gamma}$=7.68$\pm$0.03~MeV.
+Hoyle calculated this level based on astrophysical observations \cite{13}.
+Physicists denote this level as $J^\pi$=$0^+_2$.

-We assumed that transitions from the $^{12}$C nucleus level $E_{\gamma}$=7.27~MeV are not observed because this level does not exist.
-Taking into account the fact that the {\it D} cluster is heavier than the $\alpha$ particle, the threshold for the breakup of the $^{12}$C nucleus into three $\alpha$ particles should be higher than at $E_{\gamma}$=7.27~MeV.
-According to experimental data, this level can be found at a photon energy of $E_{\gamma}$=7.65~MeV.
-Using the relation $E_{\gamma}$=M($\alpha$)+2[M($\alpha$)+$\Delta$M({\it D})]-M($^{12}$C)=7.65~MeV we estimated how much the mass defect of the {\it D} cluster is smaller than that of the $\alpha$ particle: $\Delta$M({\it D})=(7.65-7.27)/2=0.19~MeV.
-Clusters have different potential energies.
-Therefore, the calculated mass defect is an average value for two clusters of the $^{12}$C nucleus.
-Nevertheless, this result allows us to estimate the binding energy of the $^8$Be nucleus: $E_{bind}$($^8$Be)=0.092-0.19=-0.098~MeV and, accordingly, explain the long lifetime of this nucleus.
+According to the Pauli exclusion principle, the $^{12}$C nucleus cannot consist of three \(\alpha \)-particles.
+If the $^{12}$C nucleus were composed of three $\alpha$-particles, its disintegration threshold would indeed be at a photon energy of $E_{\gamma}$=7.27~MeV.
+We hypothesized that transitions from the $E_{\gamma}$=7.27~MeV level of the $^{12}$C nucleus are not observed because this level does not exist.
+Given that a {\it D}-cluster is heavier than an $\alpha$-particle, the threshold for the breakup of the $^{12}$C nucleus into three $\alpha$-particles must be higher than $E_{\gamma}$=7.27~MeV.
+According to experimental data, this level may be at a photon energy of $E_{\gamma}$=7.65~MeV.
+Using the relation $E_{\gamma}$=M($\alpha$)+2[M($\alpha$)+$\Delta$M({\it D})]-M($^{12}$C)=7.65~MeV, we estimated how much smaller the mass defect of a {\it D}-cluster is compared to that of an $\alpha$-particle: $\Delta$M({\it D})=(7.65-7.27)/2=0.19~MeV.
+Since \(D\)-clusters possess different potential energies, the calculated difference in mass defects represents an average value for the two {\it D}-clusters in the $^{12}$C nucleus.
+Nevertheless, this result allows us to estimate the binding energy of the $^8$Be nucleus: $E_{bind}$($^8$Be)=0.092-0.19=-0.098~MeV, and, accordingly, to explain the long lifetime of this nucleus.